Akhmadullo-Shokirov/Alg-and-DS-with-JavaScript/README.md

-# Algorithms and Data Structures with JavaScript
+# Algorithms and Data Structures in JavaScript